Uni-Bio Science Secures Approval For Recombinant Collagen Class II Medical Device And Launches 肌顏態®: Pioneering Entry Into The High-Growth Medical Aes...

-HONG KONG SAR - EQS Newswire - 2 December 2024 - Uni-Bio Science Group Limited (the "Company", together with its subsidiaries, the "Group") is pleased to announce two significant milestones that demonstrate the Group's continued growth and innovation in the field of medical aesthetics and dermatological solutions.
+2nd December 2024 –Uni-Bio Science Group Limited (the“Company”, together with its subsidiaries, the“Group”) is pleased to announce two significant milestones that demonstrate the Group's continued growth and innovation in the field of medical aesthetics and dermatological solutions.

+The Group's strategic cooperation product with Chongqing Minji Medical Device Co., Ltd., recombinant collagen dressing, has successfully received Class II medical device approval, with the approval number "渝械注准 20242140377".
+At the same time, the Group's self-developed medical aesthetics product, 肌顏態®, was successfully launched, marked by a grand event held in Wuhan.
+The launch brought together industry experts, key opinion leaders,

 Collagen, which is central to the newly approved recombinant collagen dressing, is the most abundant protein in the human body, comprising 25–35% of total protein content.
 It forms a network of elastic fibers that support the skin's structure, maintain elasticity, and lock in moisture.
 However, collagen production decreases by approximately 1% annually after maturity (around age 21), leading to a loss of skin firmness and elasticity.
 Collagen-based products have a wide range of applications, including moisturizing, maintaining the skin barrier, and addressing signs of aging.
 In addition to dressing, microneedles for collagen are also being developed.